Theresa Kachindamoto: Child marriage prevention

 Malawi is one of the poorest countries in the world, and has an HIV infection rate of 10% of the population.
-A United Nations survey in 2012 found that more than half of the girls in Malawi were married before they reach 18, and ranked Malawi as having one of the highest rates of child marriages in the world, with particularly high rates in rural areas.
+A United Nations survey in 2012 found that more than half of the girls in Malawi were married before they reached 18, and ranked Malawi as having one of the highest rates of child marriages in the world, with particularly high rates in rural areas.
 Young girls, sometimes as young as seven, are subject to sexually abusive traditions that include sexual initiation camps for kusasa fumbi (cleansing).
 In 2015, Malawi passed a law that forbade marriage before the age of 18.
 However, the constitution and the customary law administered by the traditional authorities still say that children can marry if the parents agree.

 Kachindamoto was disturbed when she found high rates of child marriage in her district.
 She could not persuade parents to change their views, but had the 50 sub-chiefs in the district agree to abolish early marriage and annul existing unions.
 She fired four sub-chiefs responsible for areas where child marriages continued, later reinstating them when she had confirmation that these marriages had been annulled.
 She convinced community leaders to change the civil code to ban early marriage.
 As of 2019, she had managed to have over 3,500 early marriages annulled.
 Her actions have brought her international recognition.